 Our responsibility is to test compliance with selected provisions of laws, regulations, contracts, and grant agreements applicable to OFS that have a direct effect on the determination of material amounts and disclosures in TARP's financial statements, and to perform certain other limited procedures.
-Accordingly, we did not test compliance with all laws, regulations, contracts, and grant agreements applicable to OFS.
+Accordingly, we did not test compliance with all provisions of laws, regulations, contracts, and grant agreements applicable to OFS.
+We caution that noncompliance may occur and not be detected by these tests.